emagiz/emdocs/referenceguide/mendix-filedocument-ws-request-transformer.md

+---
+id: mendix-filedocument-ws-request-transformer
+title: Mendix FileDocument WS request transformer
-# Mendix FileDocument WS request transformer
+sidebar_label: Mendix FileDocument WS request transformer
+---
 #### Creates web service request messages for passing the payload to Mendix as a System.FileDocument object.
 Transformer that converts the incoming message payload into a Mendix web service request that contains this payload as a <i>Base64</i> encoded string.
 Such web service requests are compatible with a Mendix published web service operation that has the <code>Contents</code> member of a <code>System.FileDocument</code> entity as its only parameter.